Principled Design and Implementation of Steerable Detectors: Optimal Steerable Filters: Theory

-Mathematically, $T \in L_2(\R^2)$ is a square-integrable function and $S$ is modeled as a Gaussian field with zero mean.
-We call \eqref{eq:imageModel} the local image model, for which we have only one template localized in the center of the image.
-The goal is to design detection filters $f$ that \begin{itemize} \item strongly responds to the foreground template ${T}$, \item responds as little as possible to the background signal ${S}$, and \item can be used efficiently to determine the orientation of the template ${T}$ when it is unknown. \end{itemize} The third requirement will be achieved by using \emph{steerable} filters (see Section \ref{subsec:steer} below).
+Mathematically, $T$ is a square-integrable function and $S$ is modeled as a Gaussian field with zero mean.
+The goal is to design detection filters $f$ that (i) strongly responds to the foreground template ${T}$, (ii) responds as little as possible to the background ${S}$, and (iii) can be used efficiently to determine the orientation of the template ${T}$ when it is unknown.

+The third requirement will be achieved by using steerable filters, introduced in Section \ref{subsec:steer}.
 To tackle the two first point, we want $f$ to maximizes the \textit{signal-to-noise ratio} (SNR), defined as